HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 ## Lyrics

 ```

 get it allright yo
 get it allrighty yo
 get it allright yo
 get it allrighty yo
+from

+get it allright yo
+get it allrighty yo
+get it allright yo
+get it allrighty yo

+get it allright this close

 ```